This training aims to equip you to:

-We would expect the full portfolio to be submitted by the end of February, and must be completed and assessed prior to you teaching of any courses yourself.
+The full portfolio must be submitted 8 weeks after the end of the weekend course, and must be completed and assessed prior to you teaching of any courses yourself.
 We reserve the right to charge a late portfolio submission charge.

 The trainers for the facilitator’s course are: Sarah Spencer and Milly Carmichael.

 Sarah is passionate about woodlands, trees and all things natural and grows food and cut flowers on the nine-acre smallholding in south Derbyshire that she has shared with my family for the last 15 years.
 She has planted woodlands, forest gardens, created an oasis for wildlife.
 Sarah has always felt most at home in the woods, growing up in ancient Charnwood Forest, and now lives in the National Forest, a new woodland being created around her.

 Sarah holds a Diploma in Applied Permaculture Design, having completed detailed designs from everything from her own land, a school garden, a community woodland and, moving into social permaculture – her own health.